There are a lot of riders looking for a boot in a casual urban style, and there are just as many boots for them to choose from.

-The styling of casual boots often means compromising on waterproofing, and you should take this into consideration when choosing which ones to buy.
+The styling of casual boots often means compromising waterproofing, and you should consider this when choosing which ones to buy.
 After all, there’s no such thing as bad weather, only bad gear.

-A boot in this style is never going to offer the same protection as a racing boot, or even a road boot.
+A boot in this style will never offer the same protection as a racing or road boot.

 Casual boots also have varying levels of protection depending on the style- some only feature soft padding in the ankles and heels, whilst others have full armour in those areas and others.

 Bear this in mind when choosing which is for you, and always check the EU safety ratings of the product you’re looking at.

 Despite this, there are still options in the category that will provide ample protection for a rider on a daily commute or using their bike for less intensive duties.